abdullahsafi/abdullahsafi/README.md

 <p align="center">
   <samp>
-    📚 I’m currently studying Computational Data Science and Medical Science at the University of Sydney
+    📚 I’m a recent graduate from the University of Sydney where I specialised in Computational Data Science and Medical Science.
     <br/ >
     <br/ >
     💻 I'm  interning as a Data Scientist at eHealth NSW, where I contribute to projects that aim to save lives through the enhancement of systems in public healthcare